 Not only do squirrels chew on trees, but they also dig up and eat flower bulbs.
 Like nuts, flower bulbs are rich in protein, which is ideal for rodents like squirrels to eat, particularly during fall when food sources are dwindling.

+If you find tiny holes around your lawn or garden, it is undoubtedly dug up by tiny creatures like squirrels.
 Digging up holes, about the size of a quarter, is part of their routine.
 Before winter, they are busy looking for food, which they bury over the lawn.
 They create these holes to easily track the exact spot where they buried their food supply during winter.
 This activity is less likely to damage your entire lawn since it can return to its original form by spring.

 There are a plethora of ways on how you can prevent your trees and garden from getting long-term and short-term damages caused by squirrel’s activities.
 One way is to do it naturally, especially if the degree of damage is negligible.
 You can make your version of cayenne pepper by combining dried or ground cayenne pepper, water, and liquid soap.
 Spray on the damaged area once a day until it heals.
 You may also consider planting daffodils since squirrels hate them.